Zhenzhen ZHAO – Professor of Digital Marketing – email@example.com

 Table 1.
 4P research framework: perspective from different actors

 I thank Valeria Borelli, project manager at Groupe GR and graduate MBA student at ISC Paris Business School.
-Her curiosity and passion for the subject inspired the initiation of this research.
+Her curiosity and passion for the subject inspired and initiated this research.

 - Zhao, Z. (working paper).
 The assessment of design of idea crowdsourcing platforms.
 A heuristic evaluation.